Living & Learning Communities

 First-year students in the School of Music are part of the Music Community, which gives them opportunities to connect with professors and peers outside the classroom.

 The ROTC community provides cadets and midshipmen with the opportunity to support and learn from each other through an integrated residential atmosphere.

-Students who are studying sports and entertainment management and are interested in opportunities to network and learn outside the classroom join this community.
+Students who are studying hospitality, retail and sport management and are interested in opportunities to network and learn outside the classroom join this community.